-To disconnect from a wireless hotspot, select the Wireless option in the System Controls dialog, then select Connected hotspot_name, and then Disconnect.
+To disconnect from a wireless hotspot, select the disconnect wireless option in the System Controls dialog.
 This changes the wireless mode to Access point mode.
-In this mode, you can connect a wireless device so that Apps such as GoFree Controller & Viewer can access the vessel's navigation information.
+In this mode you can connect a wireless device so that Apps such as GoFree Controller & Viewer can access the vessel's navigation information.